-- The use of authorized depositories to secure the deposit of public funds. - The requirements relating to debt. - The requirements relating to the preparation, adoption and execution of the annual budgets for fiscal years 2010 and 2011. - The requirements relating to insurance and fidelity bond coverage. - The appropriate laws, rules and regulations pertaining to programs funded wholly or partially by other governmental agencies. - The statutory requirements pertaining to the investment of public funds. - The requirements pertaining to the awarding of public contracts and the construction of public improvements.
+- The accounting records and related internal control structure. - The requirements related to authorized depositories to secure the deposit of public funds. - The requirements relating to debt. - The requirements relating to the preparation, adoption and execution of the annual budgets for fiscal years 2009 and 2010. - The requirements relating to insurance and fidelity bond coverage. - The appropriate laws, rules and regulations pertaining to programs funded wholly or partially by other governmental agencies. - The statutory requirements pertaining to the investment of public funds. - The requirements pertaining to the awarding of public contracts and the construction of public improvements.